mwdata-science/website/content/_index.md

 #### Updates

+📢 **June 30th 2021** - Registrations are closed 📢

+In the coming weeks, we are sending out responses to everyone who have registered.
+We have received just over 100 registrations.
+Thanks to everyone for your support!

 📢 **June 11th 2021** - Adjustment in registration process 📢

 Registration will close on <u>June 30th</u>.
 We have already received many requests, big